-Chronic Pain is Dangerous
+Chronic pain is dangerous

 - The most common barrier is this: many people are so used to being “frustrated” that negative emotions become a baseline.
 These people cannot perceive themselves as angry.
 For them, their anger is just a normal state to be in.

 - In the world of chronic pain, frustration and anger are synonyms.
+However, frustration is anger.